sunilitggu/Neural-Word-Embedding/README.md

 E.g.
 Given:
-  ['The', 'dog', 'is']
+  ['the', 'dog', 'is']

 Predict:
-  The probability that a word comes after
+  The probability of a word coming after the given three

+The code is currently configured to be fed the data.mat file provided in the assignment.